 This course covers analyzing, planning, organizing, researching, and writing correspondence, reports, and presentations for specific work-related audiences, and includes integrating data and graphics into work-related documents and presentations.
+Rio Salado College: 3 credits

 Prerequisites: ENG101 with a grade of C, or better.